cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/pgm/localization/_index.md

 estimate in isolation.
 After moving down the hallway, the robot’s uncertainty in its position increases again, since the tracker continues to incorporate motion uncertainty into the robot’s belief.

+During the lecture we will go through a white board single dimensional problem solved via a specific parametrization of the Bayes filter with Gaussians - this filter has a famous name: Kalman filter.